Think-and-Dev/gitbook-docs-test/docs/integration/fees-calculation.md

-  address account; // Address of the user doing the transaction uint256 amount; // Amount from which commissions are calculated uint8 txTypeFeesMOC; // Transaction type if fees are paid in MoC uint8 txTypeFeesRBTC; // Transaction type if fees are paid in RBTC address vendorAccount; // Vendor address
+  address account; // Address of the user doing the transaction uint256 amount; // Amount from which commissions are calculated uint8 txTypeFeesMOC; // Transaction type if fees are paid in MoC uint8 txTypeFeesReserveToken; // Transaction type if fees are paid in RIF address vendorAccount; // Vendor address
 }
 ```
 You must assign all the parameters to the struct before calling the function.
 Transaction types for every operation are explained [here](commission-fees-values.md).
 You must have an instance of the **MoCInrate** contract in order to access every valid transaction type.

-Fees will be paid in MoC in case the user has MoC token balance and allowance; otherwise they will be paid in RBTC.
+Fees will be paid in MoC in case the user has MoC token balance and allowance; otherwise they will be paid in RIF.

 You will receive a **CommissionReturnStruct** struct in return with all the values calculated for you:
 ```
 struct CommissionReturnStruct{
-  uint256 btcCommission; // Commission in BTC if it is charged in BTC; otherwise 0 uint256 mocCommission; // Commission in MoC if it is charged in MoC; otherwise 0 uint256 btcPrice; // BTC price at the moment of the transaction uint256 mocPrice; // MoC price at the moment of the transaction uint256 btcMarkup; // Markup in BTC if it is charged in BTC; otherwise 0 uint256 mocMarkup; // Markup in MoC if it is charged in BTC; otherwise 0 }
+  uint256 reserveTokenCommission; // Commission in BTC if it is charged in BTC; otherwise 0 uint256 mocCommission; // Commission in MoC if it is charged in MoC; otherwise 0 uint256 btcPrice; // BTC price at the moment of the transaction uint256 mocPrice; // MoC price at the moment of the transaction uint256 reserveTokenMarkup; // Markup in BTC if it is charged in BTC; otherwise 0 uint256 mocMarkup; // Markup in MoC if it is charged in BTC; otherwise 0 }
 ```

 In conclusion:

-- If you are minting and fees are paid in RBTC, the amount sent to the transaction has to be at least the amount in BTC desired plus the commission (amount times the commission rate) plus the markup (amount times the vendor markup).
+- If you are minting and fees are paid in RIF, the amount sent to the transaction has to be at least the amount in RIF desired plus the commission (amount times the commission rate) plus the markup (amount times the vendor markup).
 If the operation involves interests, you should add them as well.

 ```
-btcSent (msg.value) >= CommissionParamsStruct.amount + CommissionParamsStruct.amount * CommissionReturnStruct.btcCommission + CommissionParamsStruct.amount * CommissionReturnStruct.btcMarkup + interests
+rifSent (msg.value) >= CommissionParamsStruct.amount + CommissionParamsStruct.amount * CommissionReturnStruct.reserveTokenCommission + CommissionParamsStruct.amount * CommissionReturnStruct.reserveTokenMarkup + interests
 ```
-If fees are paid in MoC, then `btcSent (msg.value) == CommissionParamsStruct.amount`
+If fees are paid in MoC, then `rifSent (msg.value) == CommissionParamsStruct.amount`

-- If you are redeeming and fees are paid in RBTC, the transaction returns the amount in RBTC discounting the previously calculated fees.
+- If you are redeeming and fees are paid in RIF, the transaction returns the amount in RIF discounting the previously calculated fees.
 If the operation involves interests, you should subtract them as well.

 ```
-totalBtc = <token>ToBtc(finalAmount);
+totalRif = <token>ToResToken(finalAmount);
-btcReceived = totalBtc - totalBtc * CommissionReturnStruct.btcCommission - totalBtc * CommissionReturnStruct.btcMarkup - interests
+rifReceived = totalRif - totalRif * CommissionReturnStruct.reserveTokenCommission - totalBtc * CommissionReturnStruct.reserveTokenMarkup - interests
 ```
-If fees are paid in MoC, then `btcReceived == CommissionParamsStruct.amount`
+If fees are paid in MoC, then `rifReceived == CommissionParamsStruct.amount`